 Actually, putting down seditious uprisings was the reason for having a militia.
 Nothing unspoken about it.
 It was right there in the founding legislation.
 There was no police force in Regency England, nor could the economy of that time sustain a standing police force everywhere, so gentlemen in every county were appointed officers of the militia and able-bodied men were trained at regular intervals, to be called out in the event of emergencies, such as popular rebellion.

 Suppose that a riot erupted in Meryton and the officers were ordered to put it down.
-Kelly starts with the assumption that someone of Austen's time would not identify with the officers, but with the rioters.
+Kelly starts with the assumption that the novel-readers of Austen's time would identify not with the officers, but with the rioters.
 Really?
 Austen is writing for the propertied, monied, class, not landless peasants.

 After presenting the militia as threatening, Kelly flips the argument around and suggests Austen wants us to feel sympathy for the soldiers, because “a private had been flogged,” and flogging is a cruel punishment.
 “There’s a nasty underbelly to all these fun and games.”

 Whether we are talking about militia putting down a protest, or soldiers being flogged, we must remember that Georgian sensibilities were not as tender as ours, and certainly not as tender as Dr. Kelly's.
 Flogging was a widespread practice in the army, in the navy, and it was also used as a punishment in civil and ecclesiastical courts.

 Austen uses the same device in Emma to explain how Mr. Weston met his first wife, who was his social superior.
 He was a captain.
 Are we to feel anxious and uneasy about Mr. Weston as well?
 Are we to picture this genial man flogging his troops?